-- effectively, pool.farm enables relatives/friends/neighbours or a third party to organise a shopping service with virtually any webshop or supplier. pool.farm does not manage payment of the service, which can be organised through a third party (for instance, a community service run by Green City).
+- effectively, pool.farm enables relatives/friends/neighbours or a third party to organise a shopping service with virtually any webshop or supplier. pool.farm does not manage payment of the service, which can be organised through a third party (e.g. the pubs managed by DBF).

-- pool.farm is free for the users, which means that there is room for Green City to add a small service fee if desired.
+- pool.farm is free for the users, which means that there is room for pubs to add a small service fee if desired.

 On our platform, individuals can create, join or manage "pools", which is what we call a group of people who want to buy something together.